Skin Diseases Treated by Columbia Skin Clinic

 Ichthyosis is a group of skin conditions that causes extremely dry, thick and scaly skin.
 This disease often causes the skin to appear scaly.

 Keratosis pilaris is a skin condition that causes tiny, rough bumps on the skin.
 These bumps are caused by plugs of dead skin cells, most commonly found on the upper arms and thighs.

 Squamous cell carcinoma

-Squamous cell carcinoma is the second most common type of skin cancer, often found on areas of the body exposed to UV rays from the sun or indoor tanning beds.
-This skin disease can be slow or fast growing and is best treated quickly as similar to melanoma it has the potential to spread in the body.
+Squamous cell carcinoma is the second most common type of skin cancer.
+It is often found on areas of the body exposed to UV rays from the sun or indoor tanning beds.
+This skin condition can be slow or fast-growing.
+Therefore, it is best treated quickly as similar to melanoma it has the potential to spread in the body.

 Scars are the natural result of the skin and tissue trying to repair a wound.
 A scar can form from almost any kind of cut, scratch, burn, disease, skin condition or surgery.
 Only very minor incidents will not cause scarring.

-Psoriasis, a disease of dysregulation of the immune system, occurs when the cells of the skin reproduce too rapidly, often piling up and creating scaly lesions.
+Psoriasis is a disease of dysregulation of the immune system.
+It occurs when the cells of the skin reproduce too rapidly, often piling up and creating scaly lesions.
 Depending on the severity of the psoriasis, the patches can range from a few minor spots of scaling to major outbreaks covering large areas of the body.

 Schedule an Appointment or Consultation

 With four convenient locations in the Midlands, Columbia Skin Clinic has a commitment to delivering excellent dermatology care.